Skip nav to main content.

 DELIVERY SCAMS & PHISHING

 Some delivery scams start with the victim receiving a text message or an email that includes a link.
 When the link is clicked on, the site has a request for you to update your delivery or payment preferences.
-Sometimes, the link can install malware on your device.
+If the message has a link, it’s a phishing link that wants you to enter your personal or it will install malware onto your device as soon as it is clicked.
 Other means of communication include voicemail messages with a callback number or a missed delivery notice on your door with a number to call.

 These messages often look or sound legitimate, but you should never click a link or call back an unexpected phone number.
 Instead, contact the delivery service or seller directly using a verified number or website.